yubernguyen/yubernguyen/README.md

 - 👋 Hi, I’m @yubernguyen
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development, specialize in BE / Python / Django
-- 🌱 I’m currently learning TensorFlow
+- 🌱 I’m currently learning Machine Learning with TensorFlow
 - 📫 How to reach me: https://www.linkedin.com/in/yuber-nguyen/

 <!---